Avira Review: Quick Expert Summary

-I’d like to see Avira offer parental controls and more robust mobile anti-theft features like Norton does, but Avira is still a great value antivirus with some really good additional features.
+I’d like to see Avira offer parental controls, more customization to the firewall, and more robust mobile anti-theft features like Norton does, but Avira is still a great value antivirus with some really good additional features.

 Overall, Avira is an excellent, low-cost antivirus suite, and it comes with a 60-day money-back guarantee so you can try it out risk-free.